Thousand Hours Schools

-(If you’re a School, and would like to take part in the future, we’d love to hear from you and put you on the list for next year, just get in touch via the form below)!
+(If you’re a School, and would like to take part in Thousand Hours this year, or in the future, we’d love to hear from you, just get in touch via the form below)!

 My job as a teacher is to teach them [Children] life skills and prepare them for the life ahead… it’s not just to teach Maths, English, Reading, Writing and those things.
 Being kind is one of the most important things about living in a community.
 When we were going out and doing our acts of kindness… a lot of the people we spoke to said “There’s not enough of this.
 There’s not enough of people coming out and being kind.”
 It’s really important that more of this is happening.

 Faith and the rest of her class loved being a part of Thousand Hours.
 The best thing was, they weren’t in competition with one another, but wanted to put in the most hours possible for people.
 The mums I spoke to loved the idea of encouraging their children to do things for others, to the point where a lot of the “passports” were handed in late since the parents wanted to keep doing more with their children.
 Faith loved coming up with ideas to be nice and help out others.
 She really got on board and grasped the vision and is excited about doing it again!

 One of our favourite things about leading Thousand Hours School’s, is hearing the stories and seeing pictures of the whole school embracing kindness, and being creative in the ways they make a difference in their communities.
 It is always so much fun, and we often come away from schools being more inspired by them, than they are by us!